AsynchronousAI/cobalt/README.md

 - Added color for `warn`, `error`, `info` to format like:
 > **<span style="color:yellow">warning:</span>** message.
 - `win` & `unix` specific libraries for platform specific code.

+## Todo:
+- Read typechecker todo
+- Add pool allocator for the embeded
+- Update docs to say you need to `import`
+- Update the `gc`
+- Fix importing `.so` files
+- Create a fork to link with lua updates